 Swans are one of the largest waterfowl species of the Family Anatidae and subfamily Anserinae.
 Most swans are classified in the genus called Cygnus.
 Swans are elegantly long-necked, big-footed, and heavy-bodied birds that glide royally when swimming.
 Swans fly via necks outstretched and with slow wingbeats.
 They migrate in V-formation or diagonal formation at great heights and move very fast on water or in the air.

-There are many species of swans, but six of them are most common.
 These six species belong to the Family Anatidae of Birds, which reside in the Genus Cygnus.
 Swans are also related to Geese.

 Six Major Swan Types